Skip to content

 Identify skill gaps fast with online skills tests

-Performing job task analysis may seem like a major investment in time and effort.
+Performing a job analysis may sound like a major time suck.
 But, when done right, your team can actually save heaps of time in the overall hiring, employee selection, and onboarding process.
-Not to mention, ensure current employees are no longer in the dark about what’s expected of them and feel valued.
+Not to mention, you’ll ensure current employees are no longer in the dark about what’s expected of them.
+And that’s pretty darn important.

-With Toggl Hire’s skills assessments, the whole process is automated, saving your team loads of time.
-You can create customized skills tests in two clicks and make them role-specific (with valid questions sourced from SMEs!).
+Toggl Hire offers an all-in-one skills assessment platform with 150+ ready-made templates available to test 180+ skills.
+The whole process is automated, saving your team loads of time.
+You can create customized skills tests in two clicks and make them role-specific (with valid questions sourced from SMEs!)

 Subscribe to On The Clock.